IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 Returns a string representation of the object, or one of its properties if specified, suitable for display.

+This is especially useful for displaying enum properties, navigation properties, date properties, and other complex values.

 <Prop def="$addChild(prop: string | ModelCollectionNavigationProperty, initialDirtyData?: {})" lang="ts" />